My People Were Fair and Had Sky in Their Hair... But Now They're Content to Wear Stars on Their Brows: Release

 My People Were Fair was released on 5 July 1968 by Regal Zonophone.
 It reached number 15 in the UK Albums Chart upon initial release, which allowed the duo to purchase new instruments and PA equipment.

 In 1972, the album was paired with Tyrannosaurus Rex's follow-up album Prophets, Seers & Sages: The Angels of the Ages (1968) and reissued as a double LP, following the success of T. Rex's Electric Warrior (1971) album.
-The double album reached number 1 in the UK due to the immense popularity of Bolan and T. Rex at that point, despite it not featuring electric rock music as the band's recent releases had.
+The double album reached number 1 in the UK due to the immense popularity of Bolan and T. Rex at that point, a phenomenon coined "T. Rextasy" in the British press, despite it not featuring electric rock music as had the band's recent releases.
 It remains the longest album title of any UK number 1 album.
 In the US, it was released by A&M Records as Tyrannosaurus Rex: A Beginning.

 In 1985, it was re-released on Sierra Records.
 An expanded edition CD was released in 2004, which included the mono mix of the album, one single track and three alternate studio takes.
 A new mono mix was created for a deluxe edition, released in January 2015, which also included home demos for the album recorded by Visconti and exploratory studio sessions with Boyd.